OscarG552266/qevo/README.md

 A candidate circuit is accepted only if semantic consistency is preserved.

-Validation is performed in three layers:
+Validation is performed in three automated layers:

-### 1. Full unitary verification
+### 1. Full Unitary Verification (≤ 10 qubits)

-Compares operator matrices directly.
+Compares operator matrices directly for exact mathematical equivalence.

-### 2. Statevector verification
+### 2. Statevector Inversion Verification (11 to 25 qubits)

-Used for larger circuits where matrix expansion is expensive.
+Uses statevector inversion executed via the Matrix Product State (MPS) method in `AerSimulator`.
+This handles medium-sized circuits where full matrix expansion is computationally expensive.

-### 3. DAG subgraph verification
+### 3. DAG Subgraph Verification (> 25 qubits)

-Checks structural consistency over logical circuit regions.
+Analyzes structural consistency and topology over logical circuit regions, ensuring scaling for massive circuits where simulation is unfeasible.

-This hybrid validation enables scalable equivalence checks.
+Any semantic fidelity drop below the 99% threshold across these layers triggers an immediate validation failure and returns a strict `-1.0` penalty.
+This hybrid validation enables scalable, false-positive-free equivalence checks.

 ---